dushmanta05/portfolio/src/content/blog/delete-twilio-message-logs-nodejs.md

 Hello developers, In this article, we'll explore how you can delete message logs from your **Twilio** project using `Node.js`.
 This will help you manage your Twilio message logs efficiently.

 Prerequisite: Before diving in, you should have basic knowledge of `Node.js` and a Twilio account with messaging services.
-Make sure you have your **Twiliocredentials (Account SID** and **Auth Token)**.
+Make sure you have your **Twilio credentials (Account SID** and **Auth Token)**.

 I won't be explaining how to create a `Node.js` application, as I expect you already have a `Node.js` project.